 “Every month the American Kennel Club publishes lists of individuals who have been suspended of their privileges of registration due to fraud, lack of records, cross breeding.
 These are often the result of investigations into puppy mills.
 In these establishments, several breeds are bred in mass quantities.
 Poodles and Minis and Westies may be running in communal dog pens.
 And the integrity of the registration papers they are issued, even if purebred, is suspect, due to the fact that there is a huge black market in AKC blue slips.
 These are the forms that are issued when a breeder registers a litter.
 One is issued for each puppy reported as born.
 An unethical breeder with unregistered or crossbred bitches will over-report the puppies from those of his registered bitches, in order to obtain blue slips for the cross-bred puppies.
 The motivation for this fraud is monetary – dogs with AKC registrations papers command higher prices.
 In this way, crossbred dogs find their way into the purebred population, along with the colors that their westie or poodle or fox terrier parents might have contributed.
 Because the white and particolor genes are recessive genes, the puppies will not show the undesirable color in the first generation!”

 If, after reading this, you still want a parti schnauzer, do so with your eyes wide open.
 Check out the dog and most of all, check out the breeder.
-No reputable mini schnauzer breeder will ever go in this direction.
+No reputable mini schnauzer breeder will put their name and track record at stake by selling partis.